 Ever wondered how to make a bath bomb?
 More specifically, how Lush, creator of the world's most iconic and lusted-after bath bombs, makes its bath bombs?
 Wonder no more.

-On a gray, rainy day in July, I headed, with a videographer down to Poole in Dorset, where the inside of the Lush factory was anything but dreary.
-From vats of brightly colored pigments to the Top 40 being played over the loudspeaker, dozens of people were milling about, mixing shimmering minerals, pigments, and oils before packing them into acrylic molds until they resembled the bath bombs many of us know and love.
-We followed the Intergalactic bath bomb (£5), a Lush best seller, on its journey from loose powder to multicolored, fizzing bath bomb du jour.
+On a grey, rainy day in July, I headed, with a videographer, down to Poole in Dorset, where the inside of the Lush factory was anything but dreary.
+From vats of brightly coloured pigments to the top 40 being played over the loudspeaker, dozens of people were milling about, mixing shimmering minerals, pigments and oils before packing them into acrylic moulds until they resembled the bath bombs many of us know and love.
+We followed the Intergalactic bath bomb (£5), a Lush best seller, on its journey from loose powder to multicoloured, fizzing bath bomb du jour.

 Keep scrolling to watch our exclusive "how it's made" video, the Lush bath bomb edition.